douglaslab/lab-api/README.md

 ## The API

-The API runs at the root (`/`) of the server. *(We have not decided yet how to treat the root itself)* To use the API, an authentication header must be provided by the client (see [Authorization](#authorization).<br>
+The API runs at the root (`/`) of the server. *(We have not decided yet how to treat the root itself)* To use the API, an authentication header must be provided by the client (see [Authorization](#authorization)).<br>
 Currently supported endpoints:

 ### `/items` - inventory endpoint

-- `GET /items` - get all items fitting the search criteria.
+- `GET /items` - get all items fitting the search criteria (all if none provided).
-  - Permission required: `USER`
-  - Possible reponse codes:
+  - Possible response codes:
       - 200 - success.
 Returns array of items in JSON format.
       - 401 - invalid token.
       - 403 - permission denied.